hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * It is also possible to fetch a portion of data using basic support of the HTTP [Range](#range_request) header.

-* If the object name is the name of an object manifest, the operation concatinates all the segments into one stream.
+* If the object name is the name of an object manifest, the operation concatenates all the segments into one stream.
 See [Large Object Creation](#large_object_creation) for more information.

 **Request Data**